Cotswold Festival of Steam: 'Workhorses of Steam'

 The event team always strive to find locomotives that have never visited the railway befoe and you may be sure of some surprises at work in the Cotswolds for this breathtaking family-friendly event.

-The railway's home fleet of five locomotives will be bolstered by an expected four visitors making NINE LOCOMOTIVES operating, adding extra interest and variety.
+The railway's home fleet of five locomotives will be bolstered by an expected three visitors making EIGHT LOCOMOTIVES operating, adding extra interest and variety.

-Three visitors have been confirmed already and one for sure will catch the eye becasue of its distincly American appearance - a United States Army Transportation Corps S160 class freight locomotive, over 2,000 of which were shipped to Europe to help the war effort.
+One for sure will catch the eye becasue of its distincly American appearance - a United States Army Transportation Corps S160 class freight locomotive, over 2,000 of which were shipped to Europe to help the war effort.
 Several worked for a time in the UK, including over this line!
 The American imposter is the Churnet Valley Railway's no. 6046.
-Another is a member of perhaps the architypal railway 'workhorse': ex-LMS 'Black Five' 4-6-0 no. 45305* (courtesy of the Great Central Railway and 5305 Locomotive Association) and one of more than 840 built between 1934 and 1951.
+We will be seeing a BR Standard Class 4 on the line for the first time inpreservation in the shape of No 76017 from the Mid-Hants Railway.
 And, it is a pleasure to welcome back an occasional diminutive visitor to the railway, Great Western 14xx 0-4-2T no. 1450 which will be working with an auto-trailer from Toddington towards Broadway, as far as possible along the new extension.
-May be this might be regarded as a work 'pony' rather than a workhorse!
+May be this might be regarded as a work 'pony' rather than a workhorse?

 You might question how the newly-restored, award-winning Southern Railway Merchant Navy class express locomotive (which made its public debut last year) - no. 35006 'Peninsular & Oriental SN Co' fits the 'workhorses' theme.
 Well, the class was introduced during the Second World War when cosntruction of express passenger locomotives was banned.
 Cleverly, its designer - OVS Bulleid - developed the class as 'mixed traffic' locomotives and certainly, they could be seen handling heavy fast goods trains as well as the Southern Railway's crack expresses!